-- Fast-acting capsules providing relief from mouth ulcers.
+- Non-topical treatment to provide relief from mouth ulcers.

 - Take just 2 capsules once a day, for 2 days.